Easy and infinitely customizable barley salad recipe. Tips on cooking barley and a list of its amazing health benefits.

 Assemble Your Barley Salad

-Once your boiled barley has cooled off completely, prep the rest of the salad ingredients (don’t crumble the feta cheese too small and leave the sweet drop peppers whole, #2 above), add them all to a mixing bowl and pour vinaigrette over them.
+Once your boiled barley has cooled down completely, prep the rest of the salad ingredients (don’t crumble the feta cheese too small and leave the sweet drop peppers whole, #2 above), add them all to a mixing bowl and pour vinaigrette over them.

 Mix well, taste, season with extra salt and pepper as needed and serve.